 accession number for non-invasive CT (Dr. Ross can we get an example of this from Hyperspace to verify?) - Attached

-angiograms completed 3-6 months before or after date of surgery, (Dr. Ross can we get an example of this from Hyperspace to verify?)
+CT angiograms completed 3-6 months before or after date of surgery, (Dr. Ross can we get an example of this from Hyperspace to verify?) – This is the same request as above, just time specified.
+CT angiogram up to 6 months before and after date of invasive angiography

 CT angiogram images, (Dr. Ross Images can be gathered by the Radiology Team such as Michael Crook)

-history and physical raw notes from 30 days prior to day of surgery,
+history and physical raw notes from 30 days prior to day of surgery or on the day of surgery,

 operative report (TROY - NOTES) related to day of surgery,

-(TROY - IN THE IMAGING TAB OF EPIC) vascular ultrasound report 30 days before surgery (or ankle brachial indices),
+(TROY - IN THE IMAGING TAB OF EPIC) vascular ultrasound report 30 days before surgery (or ankle brachial indices) or on day of surgery ,

-all vascular ultrasound reports after the day of surgery (or ankle brachial indices) for up to 1 year, (Dr. Ross can we get an example of this from Hyperspace to verify?)
+all vascular ultrasound reports after the day of surgery (or ankle brachial indices) for up to 1 year, (Dr. Ross can we get an example of this from Hyperspace to verify?) – Attached

 procedure codes after date of surgery up to 1 year (Dr. Ross could you clarify?
-Typically, we pull all procedure codes associated to a visit over a specified date period [e.g. 01/01/2023 – 01/28/2023] and criteria)
+Typically, we pull all procedure codes associated to a visit over a specified date period [e.g. 01/01/2023 – 01/28/2023] and criteria) – this is to evaluate if patient had any repeat vascular procedures after their index case.
+So if date of surgery was 12/6/2023, we want all CPT codes from 12/7/23-12/6/24

 Estimates